Thomas-Sohier/jellyflut/README.md

 A jellyfin client made in Flutter

-It's a beta, it works mostly.
+It's a beta, it works okay.

 You can :
 - [x] Play a video